jsphweid/xamil/README.md

 overall training set by more than 10x.
 This also has the benefit of making my context length effectively 10x longer and inference 10x faster.

 This is still highly experimental and I didn't do a thorough analysis.
+But the validation loss (NLL) went from 10 to about 1.8 (i.e. from 1/20000 random guessing to 1/6 which is some decent learning).
+And the results of the generated MusicXML look coherent.

 ## Use